ICD-10 Codes for Speech-Language Therapy Pathology

 2. R48.2 — Apraxia: Neurological Impact on Speech Production

-Approximately 5% of U.S. children aged 3-17 experienced a speech disorder lasting a week or more in the past year, underscoring the importance of addressing conditions like apraxia.
+Approximately 5% of U.S. children aged 3-17 experienced a speech disorder lasting a week or more in the past year, underscoring the importance of addressing conditions like Apraxia.

 Apraxia of speech, designated by code R48.2, is a neurological condition that makes coordinating mouth and tongue movements for speech difficult.
-It's important to differentiate apraxia from aphasia, which affects understanding or using language.
+It's important to differentiate Apraxia from Aphasia, which affects understanding or using language.
 Apraxia involves difficulty initiating and executing speech movements without muscle weakness.

 Common symptoms of Apraxia of speech include: